jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 _Jenkins X Boot_ uses the following approach:

-* create your kubernetes cluster however you want:
+* create your Kubernetes cluster however you want:
-  * use Terraform to create your kubernetes clusters + the associated cloud resources
+  * use Terraform to create your Kubernetes clusters + the associated cloud resources
-  * use your cloud providers web console to create a new kubernetes cluster
+  * use your cloud providers web console to create a new Kubernetes cluster
   * use `jx create cluster --skip-installation` e.g.
 ``` sh
 jx create cluster gke --skip-installation
 ```

-  * use some custom tool of your choice or maybe its provided to you by your operations team
+  * use some custom tool of your choice (maybe it's provided to you by your operations team)

-* you may want to verify you can communicate correctly with your kubernetes cluster via:
+* you may want to verify you can communicate correctly with your Kubernetes cluster via:
 ``` sh
 kubectl get ns
 ```